AndreCI/AlphaGame3D/Assets/Scripts/README.md

 	Implement shrines
 	Implement help UI when user hover
 	Improve Card display UI

+Engine:
+Change way requirements are handled

 UI:
 	Implement help ressource bar
 Implement help selection bar
-Implement card tutorial (start of game: would you like to tuto + menuhelp)
+	Implement card tutorial (start of game: would you like to tuto + menuhelp) Implement menu
-	Implement menu
+Implement effect help (show which effects are active + little panel to display consequences of the effects when hover over card)

 Graphic:
 Implement visual effect on spell effect